magento/magento2-page-builder/app/code/Magento/PageBuilder/docs/architecture-overview.md

 8. Preview and master component observables updated.
 9. Attribute that editable with Page Builder updated, master format hen user saves pages data saved to the database.

+## Data store

+Data for content type stored in DataStore `Magento_PageBuilder/js/data-store`.

+DataStore is a simple object. `var` from [content type configuration](content-type-configuration.md) is the name of parameter in DataStore.

+You can use `subscribe` method to subscribe to changes of the data and perform custom action on it.

 ## Content type configuration

 Please see [content type configuration](content-type-configuration.md#Converter Interfaces) for content type configuration.